where it all begins

 Neahring Vineyard

-An unexpectedly premium quality site for Pinot Meunier and Gamay noir and several selections of rare Chardonnay clones.
-The site is a low elevation that sits in the foothills of the Cascade Mountains in the Camby region of the Willamette Valley.
-These flood soils provide vibrancy and vigor and ample water for these young organically farmed vines.
+An unexpectedly premium-quality site for Pinot Meunier, Gamay Noir, and several selections of rare Chardonnay clones, this site sits at a low elevation in the foothills of the Cascade Mountains in the Canby region of the Willamette Valley.
+These floodplain soils provide vibrancy and vigor, along with ample water for these young, organically farmed vines.

-Our first vintage with them was in 2023 and we were so impressed with the aromatics and nutrient rich grape composition that gave vibrant healthy ferments.
+Our first vintage with them was in 2023, and we were so impressed with the aromatics and nutrient-rich grape composition that produced vibrant, healthy ferments.

 Appellation